Decentralised-Autonomous-Institutions/Rust-UHI-Server/README.md

-# Universal Health Interface (UHI) Protocol Implementation
+# Unified Health Interface (UHI) Protocol Implementation

-This repository contains a Rust implementation of the Universal Health Interface (UHI) Protocol, which aims to standardize healthcare interactions between patients, healthcare providers, and other stakeholders in the healthcare ecosystem.
+This repository contains a Rust implementation of the Unified Health Interface (UHI) Protocol, which aims to standardize healthcare interactions between patients, healthcare providers, and other stakeholders in the healthcare ecosystem.

 ## Project Structure